chanjinhao/internship/README.md

 3. File Download
 4. Permission Checking

+We are using (vsftpd)[https://security.appspot.com/vsftpd.html] as a baseline comparison, hence all your functions that work on the FTP servers should be a subset of the functions in vsftpd.

 Do add in additional features you see fit.
-Remember, the features must be common across all the FTP servers (i.e. don't implement something that can only be done in one language, but not the rest)
+Remember, the features must be common across all the FTP servers and must work on vsftpd(Don't implement something that can only be done in one language, but not the rest.
+Dont implement something not in vsftpd)

 ### 2.1 Easter egg planting!